urbit/urbit.org/content/grants/go-urbit.md

 ### Milestone 2 - Go Ames Utilities

-Expected Completion:
+Expected Completion: 1 May 2022
-Payment: 2 stars
+Payment: $20000 in WSTR

 Implement a Golang utility library for interfacing with Ames.